At the Immigrant's Table

 • To prepare caramel, combine sugar, water and lemon juice in a heavy-bottomed stainless steel pot.
 Heat on medium heat, until sugar has dissolved and mixture starts to boil.
 Continue to cook until you achieve a light golden colour.
 Remove from heat, and pour caramel evenly over all the mould, swirling to let it get everywhere.
 Leave to cool until caramel hardens.

-• Cut bread into small pieces and soak it in warm milk in a large bowl.
+• Cut bread into small cubes and soak it in warm milk in a large bowl.

 • In a separate bowl, whisk eggs with sugar, milk and lemon zest.
 Add mixture to milk-soaked bread.
 Pour everything into your bundt cake mold.